Everything you need to know about Emmy-Award winning Euphoria

 How many episodes of Euphoria are there?

-Is Euphoria ending with season 3?
+Did Euphoria end with season 3?

 Speaking to Deadline in February 2025, Francesca Orsi, Head of Drama at HBO, said: “We’ve talked about it, I don’t think anything is over until it’s over, but it’s been discussed that this is the end.”